dnedrow/OSLog/README.md

-# OSLog Framework
+# RLLog Framework

-The `OSLog` framework provides convenience wrappers around the native `OSLog` facilities provided by Apple.
+The `RLLog` framework provides convenience wrappers around the native `OSLog` facilities provided by Apple.

 The framework provides logging functionality via the `Log` class.
 There is one function per each log level: